|ASTR 181 Fall 2022|

 6. Course Policies

 Your continued enrollment in the course implies agreement with these policies.
-They are non negotiable.

 All students are responsible for reading and abiding by the Towson University Code of Conduct and Academic Integrity Policy.
 Towson University policies prohibit all forms of academic dishonesty, including cheating, plagiarism, falsification, and fabrication.
 It is the student’s responsibility to understand what these terms mean.